OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/defining_components/explicitcomp.rst

   the same as the code in compute_jacvec_product.
 This won't always be the case, depending on the math operations that are required for multiplying by a matrix versus multiplying by a vector.

+  This method is only used when "vectorize_derivs" is set to True on a design variable or response.

   .. embed-code::
       openmdao.core.tests.test_matmat.RectangleCompVectorized.compute_multi_jacvec_product